talexandru1987/movie-night/README.md

 # Languages Libraries Used

-We have used HTML ,CSS, JavaScript along with the Bulma framework, Unicon library for icons and the JQuery library.
+We have used HTML ,CSS, JavaScript along with the Bulma framework, Unicon library for icons and the JQuery library to add event listeners and render our pages dynamically.

 # Link to URL